aws-samples/generative-ai-workshop-build-a-multifunctional-chatbot-on-sagemaker/README.md

 You can find some suggested prompt on the left-hand-side sidebar.
 When you upload the sample files (you can find the sample files in the `test` folder), the chatbot will automatically provide prompt suggestions based on the input data type.

-Once you finished Module 1, please feel free to move on to the next Module.
+Once you finished Module 1, please feel free to move on to the **Lab 2** folder to continue the second Module.

+## License
+This library is licensed under the MIT-0 License.
+See the LICENSE file.

+## Security

+See [CONTRIBUTING](https://github.com/aws-samples/generative-ai-workshop-build-a-multifunctional-chatbot-on-sagemaker/blob/main/CONTRIBUTING.md) for more information.